-- 5. Fairs / Amusements Within any zoning district, temporary use of a parcel by a non-profit organization for amusement or other purposes for no more than seven days in any calendar year provided approval is obtained from the Board of Selectmen or the Commission. - 6.
-Sidewalk Sale Within the Village Business district, the temporary use of parking areas and/or driveways for no more than three days in any calendar quarter for the display and/or sale of items by Kent businesses when part of a sidewalk sale or similar event provided approval is obtained from the Board of Selectmen or the Commission. - 7.
-Art Show Within the Village Business district, the temporary use of parking areas and/or driveways for no more than four days in any calendar year for the display and/or sale of items by outside vendors as part of an art show or similar event provided approval is obtained from the Board of Selectmen or the Commission. - 8.
-Other Non-Profit Events Non-profit organizations may apply for an approval for temporary storage or display of merchandise in locations other than those permitted in these Regulations.
+- 6. Fairs / Amusements Within any zoning district, temporary use of a parcel by a non-profit organization for amusement or other purposes for no more than seven days in any calendar year. - 7.
+Sidewalk Sale Within the Village Business district, the temporary use of parking areas and/or driveways for no more than four days in any calendar quarter for the display and/or sale of items by Kent businesses when part of a sidewalk sale or similar event. - 8.
+Art Show Within the Village Business district, the temporary use of parking areas and/or driveways for no more than four days in any calendar year for the display and/or sale of items by outside vendors as part of an art show or similar event. - 9.
+Temporary Storage or Display of Merchandise Non-profit organizations may apply for an approval for temporary storage or display of merchandise in locations other than those permitted in these Regulations. - 10.
+Other Special Events Within any zoning district, the Commission may authorize one or more (i.e., a series of) temporary special events in a calendar year when: - a.
+Sponsored by local non-profit and/or government entities, - b.
+Appropriate provisions have been made to the satisfaction of the Town of Kent's designated health and safety officials, and, - c.
+Written permission has been received from the landowner(s). - 11.
+Special Events Within any zoning district, the Commission may authorize a temporary special event not listed above limited to one such event per property per calendar year.